hackergrrl/common-readme/readme_tips.md

 11. Don't forget to use `package.json` keywords to direct module hunters to your doorstep.
 (TODO: link to this page on npm)

+12. The more you change your API, the more work you need to exert updating documentation -- the implication here is that you should keep your APIs small and concretely defined early on.
+Requirements change over time, but instead of front-loading assumptions into the APIs of your modules, load them up one level of abstraction: the module set itself.
+If the requirements *do* change and 'do-one-concrete-thing' no longer makes sense, then simply write a new module that does the thing you need. 'do-one-concrete-thing' remains a valid and valuable module for the npm ecosystem, and your course correction cost you nothing but a simple substitution of one module for another.

+13. Your git repository and its README will outlive your repository host and any of the crap you link to, especially images, so inline anything that is essential to grokking the module.